 In this episode, Bill Moyers sits down with former insurance executive turned public health advocate Wendell Potter, who argues that all is not lost in the health care bill and details what he likes about the legislation.
 And single-payer advocate Marcia Angell explains why she thinks the debate over reform needs a fresh look at the economics and delivery of the care promised in the bill.
-You can watch the entire episode at the Bill Moyers Journal archive website.

 BILL MOYERS: Welcome to the Journal.

 Ever since last week’s White House summit, it’s been like one big game of political ping pong, with the president and Democratic and Republican leaders paddling health care talking points back and forth so fast, the rest of us can hardly keep up.
 So for the moment, we’re going to step away from that game, remove ourselves from the roar of partisan rhetoric and remind ourselves of why this country needs health care reform in the first place.

 One day before that big summit last week, there was a hearing in Congress to find out why Anthem Blue Cross of California is raising premiums by as much as 39 percent — 15 times the rate of inflation.

 REP. BART STUPAK: Do you swear or affirm the testimony you’re about to give to be the truth, the whole truth, and nothing but the truth in the matter pending before this committee?